 A bespoke suit clothier deserves a bespoke online shopping experience to match.
 At Threekit, we helped Kashiyama, a premier online menswear brand, develop a customization tool that lets users add specific features and accessories while also getting a 360-degree view that changes in real time.
 For example, users can select various design options on the right-hand selection area including suit fabric, material, color, and various pocket or button variations.

 An online product configurator was important for a brand like Kashiyama because men take a lot of pride in their suits.
 They also invest a decent amount of money.
 The more money a shopper is spending on a product the more they’re going to appreciate a thorough understanding of what they’re choosing.

-Those are just three examples of how a web-based product configurator has helped businesses own their eCommerce marketing.
+Those are just two examples of how a web-based product configurator has helped businesses own their eCommerce marketing.
 As mentioned briefly, the pandemic has made product configurators the expectation.
 Even when life returns to normal, it will be a new normal where people still do the majority of their browsing and shopping online.
 Businesses like yours can get ahead of the curve by working with a partner that’s seen it all.
 And built it all.
 Our experienced, talented team of designers, software engineers and customer service professionals at Threekit are always hard at work learning about the next big thing in product configurators.